bedrocklinux/bedrocklinux-website/markdown/1.0beta2/knownissues.md

 configured to be ~{global~}.
 Thus relatively simple boot-time operations can be written to that file which should then work irrelevant of which init from which distro is being used.

+## {id="no-such-file-on-umount"} No such file on umount

+When shutting down a system, many init systems may report that they are unable to mount a given item because it does not exist.
+This error message is harmless but annoying.
+The init systems attempt to unmount the given item multiple times, and are surprised when it no longer exists the second time.

 ## {id="recursive-brp"} brpath can't self-reference